-Veterans may be eligible for disability compensation (a monthly monetary allowance) for injuries or diseases related to active military service.
-We call these disabilities "service-related" or "service-connected."
+Veterans may be eligible for disability compensation, a monthly payment for injuries or diseases related to active military service.
+VA calls these disabilities "service-related" or "service-connected."

 For the purposes of disability compensation, VA presumes that Veterans were exposed to Agent Orange or other herbicides if they served:

-- In Vietnam anytime between January 9, 1962 and May 7, 1975 (includes brief visits ashore or service aboard a ship that operated on the inland waterways of Vietnam).
+- In Vietnam anytime between January 9, 1962 and May 7, 1975 (includes service aboard a ship that operated on the inland waterways of Vietnam or visits ashore).
 Check VA's list of U.S. Navy and Coast Guard ships that operated in Vietnam.

 - In or near the Korean demilitarized zone anytime between April 1, 1968 and August 31, 1971